About AmEliz

 Three threads run through it.

-Leading in environments where consequences are real.
-Military command teaches a particular kind of discipline: you make decisions with incomplete information, under time pressure, and you live with what happens next.
-That habit carries forward.
+Leading in environments with real consequences.
+Military command teaches a particular kind of discipline.
+We make decisions with incomplete information, under time pressure, and we live with what happens next.
+That becomes instilled in us.
 At Army Aviation Headquarters I was Senior Security Accountable Executive for £84m of mission-critical assets and the personnel who operated them.
 I worked with international partners on the coordination of a £500m withdrawal of personnel and equipment from Afghanistan, working with allied partners through a phase where the operational stakes were high and the political stakes higher.

 Operating at the boundary of public service and executive leadership.
 Some of the work I'm proudest of sits at that boundary.
 In March 2020 I volunteered to lead the military strategic planning team supporting NHS Scotland through the early months of the pandemic.
 I worked directly to the Director General Health and Social Care, building the reporting that informed First Ministerial decisions and supporting NHS leaders on long-term recovery planning.
 It taught me something about what the strongest public institutions look like and what it takes to lead inside them.